Rishu58/Continuous-Control/README.md

 1. **Navigation.ipynb** - This is the primary notebook where the final implementation is done.
 Start running the code here.
 2. **AgentDQ.py** - This file contains all the necessary methods required for the code to function properly.
 Ensure it is imported into the notebook.

-run the cod

-Here is the result.
+Here is the final result which you can expect result.

 <img width="358" alt="image" src="https://github.com/user-attachments/assets/9449920a-7f29-4af8-8c23-6e9baba30934">